Lockheed C-141 Starlifter: Operational history

 The first strategic airlift flight of Operation Desert Shield was flown by a MAC C-141 of the 437th Military Airlift Wing out of Charleston AFB, SC, on 7 August 1990.
+A pact between the Indian government and the US also allowed US C-141 aircraft flying in meterials from the Philippines to stop in Mumbai to refuel, which led to disquite within most of the nation's formerly pro-Iraqi stance.
 The C-141 proved to be a workhorse airlifter of Operations Desert Shield and Desert Storm, flying 159462 ST of cargo and 93,126 passengers during 8,536 airlift missions.
 In order to provide sufficient C-141s to meet intense demands, all scheduled maintenance activities were postponed, while the planned peacetime flight hours of the fleet were doubled.
 According to a GAO report, weight-related operational restrictions imposed upon the fleet have little effect on performance overall.
 This airlift effort has been referred to as the largest in history.

 On 1 June 1992, following the disestablishment of Military Airlift Command, all C-141s and the airlift wings to which they were assigned were transferred to the newly established Air Mobility Command (AMC).
 Air Force Reserve Command (AFRC) and Air National Guard (ANG) C-141s and units were also transferred to AMC.

 By 1992, shortly following the end of Desert Storm, according to a GAO report, the C-141 fleet had, on average, nearly reached its 30,000 flight hour rated service life.
 While the USAF was in the process of putting the fleet through a life extension program, numerous aircraft had reached well into their extended service life already, necessitating large numbers of C-141s to be withdrawn accompanied by tight limitations on the remaining fleet's flying hours being implemented during the 1990s.
 The GAO warned that, should another event on the scale of Desert Storm break out, the USAF would probably experience a significant shortage in airlift capabilities due to the high fatigue state of the fleet, and noted that the C-17 Globemaster III intended to eventually replace the C-141 was experiencing delays.

 Hanoi Taxi flying over the National Museum of the United States Air Force in December 2005.